PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

 ## Class Exercise Part C

-!!! example "Class Exercise: Final Multiqc & Interpretation"
+!!! example "Class Exercise: Multiqc break"

-    1. **Modify `htseq-count.sh` script:** You will need to alter the following:
-        + add the required program modules
-        + add the correct path to the GTF file
-        + `-s` options include yes, no, or reverse
-        + `-i` specify `gene_id`
-    2. Submit the `htseq-count.sh` script after modifying it
-    3. Then Rerun the `htseq-count.sh` script, but this time change to `-i gene_name` instead.
-Be sure to change the name of the output file as well.
-What is the difference in the outputs?
-    4. Read the section below titled **`htseq-count` output**
+    1. Read the section below titled **`htseq-count` output**
-    5. Generate a final multiqc output.
-This time run multiqc
+    2. Generate a final multiqc output; this time do so inside of the `bams\` folder.  **This should work with no issue, it was only the RSeQC Module which is broken**

 ## `htseq-count` output